ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 <span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">[You'll need to install yotta](../installation.md) to complete the examples in this chapter.</span>

 ## mbed OS applications as yotta executables

-mbed OS applications are yotta executable modules, as opposed to yotta library modules:
+mbed OS applications are yotta executable modules, as opposed to yotta library modules.
+The [yotta documentation explains](http://yottadocs.mbed.com/tutorial/tutorial.html):

 >> "There are two sorts of things that yotta builds: libraries, and executables.
 Libraries are reusable, and the source code for them is distributed in the yotta registry.
 Executables are stand-alone programs that depend on libraries, and which are not normally published themselves."